L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

-3. Finding of analogs of Conjecture 0.2.4 for $q>2$ is a subject of further research.
-[GL], Theorem 8.6a indicates that such analogs exist. {\bf 0.3.
-Contents of the present paper.} We give an explicit description of irreducible components of $X(m,i)$ in combinatorial terms.
+{\bf 0.3.
+Contents of the present paper.} We give an explicit description of irreducible components of $X(m,i)$, and their rational parameterizations, in combinatorial terms.
 Some results are conditional: they depend on conjectures based on computer calculations.
 Their proof is a subject of further research.

 There are two constructions.
-Irreducible components of $X(m,i)$ are denoted by $C_{ijk}(m)\subset X(m,i)$, where $j\ge1$ is an invariant of an irreducible component (i.e. $j$ is canonically defined by the component), and $k$ is a label of this component (i.e. assignment of $k$ is arbitrary),\footnotemark see 2.4, 2.5 for details.
-Conjecturally, they form series: $i,\ j, \ k$ are fixed and $m$ grows.
-The minimal possible value of $m$ is $i+j$, and the corresponding component is called the minimal component (see Definition 2.5.1).
+Irreducible components of $X(m,i)$ are denoted by $C_{ij\g k}(m)\subset X(m,i)$, where $j\ge1$ is an invariant of an irreducible component (i.e. $j$ is canonically defined by the component), and $\g k$ is a label of this component (i.e. assignment of $\g k$ is arbitrary), see 2.4, 2.5 for details.
+Conjecturally, they form series: $i,\ j, \ \g k$ are fixed and $m$ grows.
+The minimal possible value of $m$ is $i+j$, and the corresponding component is called the minimal component (see 2.4.1a).

 The first construction (Theorem 5.6; Conjecture 5.10) describes the minimal components.
-Namely, let $T$ be a rooted binary tree\footnotemark (see (4.1)) and $F$ a forest --- a disjoint union of rooted binary trees.
+Namely, let $T$ be a finite rooted binary tree\footnotemark (see (4.1)) and $F$ a forest --- a disjoint union of such trees.
 We consider a weight function $w$ --- a function on the set of nodes of $F$ satisfying some properties ((4.4), (a), (b), (c) or (a$'$), (b$'$), (c$'$)).
 There are 3 groups $\Aut(F)$, $\g G(F)$ and the Galois group $\Gal(\n Q(exp(2\pi\sqrt{-1} /2^d))/\n Q)$ (here $d$ is a sufficiently large number) acting on the set of pairs $(F,w)$ where $F$ is a forest and $w$ is a weight function on it.

 The main results of the first construction are the following:

 {\bf Theorem 5.6.} Any pair $(F,w)$ defines an irreducible component of $X(m,i)$.
 If two pairs $(F_1,w_1)$ and $(F_2,w_2)$ belong to the same orbit of $\g G(F)\rtimes\Aut(F)$ then they define the same component.
 The action of the Galois group on the set of $(F,w)$ is the Galois action on the corresponding components.